-Many of us dream of making a career transition.
+Many of us dream of spring cleaning our career.
 But often we become too comfortable with the status quo.
 Of course there are the few, the brave, who forge ahead.
 Career transitions however are not always easy, even if you’re moving on to something you’ve always wanted to do.
 If you’ve recently made a career change or are planning a transition, here are a few things to keep in mind:

 1. Experiencing Some Anxiety is Normal.

 Change is certainly exciting.
 But it can also be challenging and cause feelings of doubt.
 Once the excitement of landing a job in your new career has worn off, you may find yourself awake a night wondering if you’re really up for the challenge of learning new skills.
 While you may be shocked that you’re feeling this way, know that it’s totally normal to have a certain amount of anxiety or doubt about the unknown.
 Trust that you’ve made a well-planned decision.
 You evaluated your strengths as well a your career aspirations and did what might have seemed impossible when you first dreamed up the idea of tackling a career transition.
 Remember that all your success in your previous career wasn’t achieved in a day, but after lots of learning and doing.